What does it mean to love each other deeply?

 To love each other deeply is to choose to love others when loving them in that moment isn’t the easiest thing to do.
 THAT’S the way of Jesus.

 It’s no coincidence the two greatest commandments are “Love the Lord your God with all your heart and with all your soul and with all your mind and with all your strength” and “Love your neighbor as yourself” (Mark 12:30-31).

-We’re called to love God and love others, deeply.
+We’re called to love God and love each other deeply.

 It is my prayer that these t-shirts hold us accountable and challenge us to make a difference in the lives of those around us by loving them in a way that is profoundly different from the status quo…in a way that is worth paying attention to…in a way that impacts even onlookers…in a way that sparks curiosity in nonbelievers!

 The t-shirts are short and to the point because love isn’t complicated.
 They’re COMFORT COLORS (God’s gift to mankind) and they’re available in FOUR different colors: Blue Jean, Seafoam, Crimson, and Moss.

 They are $20.00 and you can buy them by clicking here.